rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >
 <a name="4.206.4.3">4.206.4.3</a> When following the option in [4.201.96.2](/DCRMR/ppdm/Place-of-publication/#4.201.96.2/), give the basis for the correction or clarification in a note (see [Place of publication](/DCRMR/ppdm/Place-of-publication/), [4.201.96.2](/DCRMR/ppdm/Place-of-publication/#4.201.96.2))

-<a name="4.206.4.4">4.206.4.4</a> Make a note on publication statement if no [Place of publication](/DCRMR/ppdm/Place-of-publication/) appears on the manifestation but is known by providing a justification for the supplied place (see [4.201.97.1](/DCRMR/ppdm/Place-of-publication/#4.201.97.1)).
+<a name="4.206.4.4">4.206.4.4</a> Make a note if no [Place of publication](/DCRMR/ppdm/Place-of-publication/) appears on the manifestation but is known by providing a justification for the supplied place (see [4.201.97.1](/DCRMR/ppdm/Place-of-publication/#4.201.97.1)).

 >Example:
 >Place of publication: <CITE>[Cambridge, Mass.] : Printed by Samuel Green, 1668</CITE>